dineshkummarc/xray-specs/Readme.md

 	namespace.collaborator("hello", "world") // PASS
 	namespace.collaborator("hello") // FAIL

-Including is less strict and will pass if any arguments match the expectation.
+`including` is less strict and will pass if any arguments match the expectation.

 	namespace.collaborator.expects("some_method")
 		.with_args.matching("hello", "world");